Vedant0106/Employee_Management/README.md

 # Employee-Leave-Management-System

 A Employee Leave Management System(ELMS) automates the leave request process, making it hassle-free for both the management and the employees.
-The solution of your choice should be robust enough to seamlessly handle all the stages involved in a leave management process: application, approval/rejection, filing leaves, managing leave balance, and analysis.
+It can seamlessly handle all the stages involved in a leave management process: application, approval/rejection, filing leaves, managing leave balance, and analysis.

 This system was done using PHP and MySQL.
 This was a part of Database Management System course.